HadoopGenomics/Hadoop-BAM/README.md

     hadoop jar target/hadoop-bam-X.Y.Z-SNAPSHOT-jar-with-dependencies.jar

-Javadoc documentation is generated automatically and can then be found in the target/apidocs subdirectory.
+Javadoc documentation is generated automatically and can then be found in the `target/apidocs` subdirectory.

-Finally, unit test can be run via:
+Finally, unit tests can be run via:

     mvn test